Git-David/Introducing-Idyll/Introducing Idyll.md

 A single line-break exists between two adjacent character sequences, namely, between $n$ character sequences there are $n - 1$ line-breaks.

-In the example above, there is no line-break at the ending of the String.
-If a line-break is needed at the ending of a String, according to the rule, just retain an empty line, for example:
+In the example above, there is no line-break at the end of the String.
+If a line-break is needed at the end of a String, according to the rule, just retain an empty line, for example:

 ```
 {